-A picture-book pretty county on the East coast of England, Norfolk is most famous for its network of navigable, lock-free waterways, tapestry of charming and picturesque beachside towns, quaint country villages, rich, straw bale strewn farmlands and big open skies.
+A picture-book pretty county on the East coast of England, Norfolk is most famous for its network of navigable, lock-free waterways, tapestry of charming and picturesque beachside towns and quaint country villages, and verdant farmlands strewn with straw bales and big open skies.

-To my kids though, it’s best known as the esteemed homeland of the even more venerable Gran and Grandad of Acle.
-And while Grandad’s house is right at the top of their Norfolk hit parade, there’s loads of family friendly fun to be found in this bucolic British county.
-Here are 10 other great things to do in Norfolk with kids.
+To my kids though, Norfolk is best known as the esteemed homeland of the even more venerable Gran and Grandad of Acle.
+And while their grandparents’ house is right at the top of their Norfolk hit parade, we’ve discovered there’s plenty of other family friendly fun to be found in this bucolic British county.

 Whether by day boat, river boat or kayaks, one of the most relaxing things to do in Norfolk with kids is to take a cruise under ancient bridges through the lockless waterways of the Norfolk Broads, passing picturesque villages like Wroxham and Ludham and dotted with old-world windmills.
 Head out for a satisfying yomp through the grassy shores and be sure to make time to stop for a pint and a play at one of the gorgeous waterfront pubs.
 Our fave is the family friendly Acle Bridge Inn, with its classic pub food, sprawling grass space and boat-shaped kids climbing frame.